polterguy/hyper-core/README.md

 ```

 If you have a database called e.g. `todo`, with a table called `items`, and you want to
-perform a `select` query towards it for instance, you can accomplish that with the following URL.
+perform a `select` query towards it for instance, you can use the following URL.

 ```
 /*